Careers

 Generative AI Statement

-Your resume, cover letter, and writing sample are all important pieces of the application process that helps us get to know you better.
+Your résumé, cover letter, and writing sample are all important pieces of the application process that help us get to know you better.
 These materials are also an opportunity for you to express your unique interest in this publishing internship.
 This is why it’s important that every piece is written in your own words.
-We strongly encourage each applicant to write their resume, cover letters, and writing samples without the use of generative AI.
+We strongly encourage each applicant to write their résumé, cover letter, and writing sample without the use of generative AI.